The Horror at Camp Jellyjam

 • Published: 2011-08-01

 Wendy and her brother Elliot attend Camp Jellyjam, a sports camp that promises fun and excitement.
-While Elliot is thrilled, Wendy is less enthusiastic about the sports activities.
-However, her boredom quickly turns to fear when she notices something odd about the counselors and the camp's obsession with winning. /n/n As Wendy digs deeper, she uncovers a horrifying truth lurking in the darkness of the camp.
-The counselors' unnatural happiness and their fixation on victory hint at a sinister force at play.
-With all-new bonus features, including an author interview and bizarre sports trivia, this classic Goosebumps adventure is sure to keep readers on the edge of their seats.
+However, Wendy isn't as enthusiastic about sports as her brother, and she soon realizes that something is terribly wrong at the camp.
+The counselors seem unnaturally happy and obsessed with winning, which leads Wendy to a hideous, slimy discovery lurking in the darkness. /n/n As Wendy and Elliot delve deeper into the camp's secrets, they uncover a horrifying truth that threatens their lives.
+With all-new bonus features including an author interview and bizarre sports trivia, this classic Goosebumps adventure is sure to keep young readers on the edge of their seats.

 Reviews